Intel i860

 The Intel i860 (also known as 80860) is a RISC microprocessor design introduced by Intel in 1989.
 It is one of Intel's first attempts at an entirely new, high-end instruction set architecture since the failed Intel iAPX 432 from the beginning of the 1980s.
 It was the world's first million-transistor chip.
 It was released with considerable fanfare, slightly obscuring the earlier Intel i960, which was successful in some niches of embedded systems.
 The i860 never achieved commercial success and the project was terminated in the mid-1990s.

 Implementations

 The first implementation of the i860 architecture is the i860 XR microprocessor (code-named N10), which ran at 25, 33, or 40 MHz.
-The second-generation i860 XP microprocessor (code named N11) added 4 Mbyte pages, larger on-chip caches, second level cache support, faster buses, and hardware support for bus snooping, for cache consistency in multiprocessor systems.
-A process shrink for the XP (from 1 μm to 0.8 CHMOS V) increased the clock to 40 and 50 MHz.
+The second-generation i860 XP microprocessor (code named N11) added 4 Mbyte pages, larger on-chip caches, second level cache support, faster buses, and hardware support for bus snooping to provide cache coherence in multiprocessor systems.
+A process shrink for the XP from 1 μm to 0.8 μm using the CHMOS V process increased the clock to 40 and 50 MHz.
 Both microprocessors supported the same instruction set for application programs.